Jaffer74/Real-Time-Traffic-Prediction-and-Optimization-System/README.md

 - **Accuracy**: Achieved 95% accuracy using the Random Forest model.
 - **Real-Time Performance**: Processes predictions and adjusts signals with <1-second latency.

+## Documentation
+- For detailed methodology, results, and analysis, see the [Detailed Report](Real-Time Traffic Prediction and Optimization.pdf).